kenotron/pco-cli/README.md

 https://insomnia.rest/download

 # This playground
-There's just a bit of set up to get this playground set up.
+There's just a bit of set up to get this playground running.
 Make sure you have latest node.js setup:

 * https://git-scm.com/ - install latest for platform
 * https://nodejs.org/en/ - install the latest for your platform